 There are Offering Shelves to the left of the Maneki Prayer Hall and at the back side .
 The new Offering Shelves at the left of the Maneki Prayer Hall now feature roofs over them .

 Another recent addition to the temple was the Jizo Hall , that is located at the right side from the main gate .
-The Jizo statue already existed , but until recently there wasn’t a place reserved for public display .
+The Jizo statues already existed , but until recently there wasn’t a place reserved for public display .

 There’s one saying that the Devil only walk through straight paths so it’s common to see in Japanese Gardens and other pathways, a broken pattern , a not straight path .
 You can observe this pattern at the entrance path to the Jizo Hall .
 Another interesting detail can be observed in the Votive Lanterns ( 献燈 ) at the entrance .
 You can clearly see the Ii family’s Kamon ( Family Crest ) , the Tachibana ( a type of Japanese Orange ) .
 The Ii Family Crest is also featured at the top of the temple’s main gate and the in the incense burner .